nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 .. note::

-   Do not use the 1PPS feature when LTE is enabled.
+   The 1PPS feature must not be used when LTE is active.

 Resolving the UTC time of 1PPS pulse occurrence
 ===============================================